Chrome Extension + Laravel API: Complete Architecture Guide

 Built-in API resources let you structure responses consistently.
 When your extension sends requests, you get predictable, well-formed JSON back.
 No manual response formatting needed.

 Sanctum handles authentication without the complexity of OAuth providers.
 You can issue API tokens, manage sessions, and revoke access all through Laravel's existing tooling.
+If you're unsure whether Sanctum is right for your use case, I wrote a detailed comparison between Passport and Sanctum that covers the tradeoffs.

 Middleware chains give you fine-grained control over who can access what.
-Your extension might need rate limiting, role checks, or tenant scoping, Laravel handles all of this elegantly.
+Your extension might need rate limiting, role checks, or tenant scoping.
+Laravel handles all of this elegantly.

 Plus, if you're already building a web app with Laravel, adding Chrome extension support is often just a matter of adding API routes and adjusting CORS settings.
 You don't need a separate backend stack.